 Chaitra: Mid March-Mid April

-With the essence to assure good fortune in the forthcoming year, people commemorate this day by attending parties, family gatherings, visiting sacred locations, doing rituals, exchanging Happy Nepali New Year wishes and presents, and so on.
+With the essence of assure good fortune in the forthcoming year 2079, people will commemorate this day by attending parties, and family gatherings, visiting sacred locations, doing rituals, exchanging Happy Nepali New Year wishes and presents, and so on.

-Many national as well as international organisations organise sport competitions or other related activities to mark the Nepali new year day as a special one.
-Most of the hotel and refreshment centre organises Nepali new year eve parties with special offers for party admirers.
+Many national, as well as international organisations, organise sports competitions or other related activities to mark the Nepali new year’s day as a special one.
+Most of the hotel and refreshment centre organises Nepali new year’s eve parties with special offers for party admirers.

 How to Celebrate Nepali New Year 2079?

 Depending on the age group and location of people, there is a variation in Nepali new year celebrations in Nepal.
-Where old people love to indulge in religious activities, for most teenagers or youngsters of today's generation, the day is dedicated to adventure and thrill.
+On this day, Old people are also involved in religious activities.
+But, youngsters prefer to be more adventurous and thrilling.

-The new year celebration for teenagers today is meant to get indulged in adventurous activities like Bungee Jumping, Ziplining, Paragliding, White Water Rafting in Trishuli, Kaligandaki, Seti and many other rivers.
-Wildlife tours in Bardia National Park and Chitwan National Park are also admired most by this young population.
-Not only the teenagers, you can also see many elder daredevils opting for such thrilling activities.
+The new year celebration for teenagers today is meant to get indulged in adventurous activities like Bungee Jumping, Ziplining, Paragliding, and White Water Rafting in Trishuli, Kaligandaki, Seti and many other rivers.
+These young people particularly like wildlife trips in the national parks of Bardia and Chitwan.
+Not only teenagers, but you can also see many elder daredevils opting for such thrilling activities.

 Furthermore, to show their admiration for nature, many opt for trekking in Nepal which includes Everest Base Camp Trek, Annapurna Base Camp Trek, Annapurna Circuit Trek, Langtang Valley Trek, Mardi Himal Trek, Ghorepani Poon Hill Trek and likewise.
-To get you into the festive spirit for your Nepali new year, book soul filling escapes as per your schedule.
-On the occasion of New year one can expect special offers in every single aspect.
+To get you into the festive spirit for your Nepali new year soon, book soul-filling escapes as per your schedule.
+On the occasion of the New year, one can expect special offers in every single aspect.

-As the Nepali New Year welcomes the spring season as the starting season of the year, it is a great idea to join the outdoor trips to embrace the spring weather.
-During their nepali new year visit many people are eager to upload their Nepali new year photo as their profile picture.
+As the Nepali New Year welcomes the spring season as the starting season of the year, indeed it is a great idea to join the outdoor trips to embrace the spring weather.
+During their Nepali new year visit, many people are eager to upload their Nepali new year photo as their profile picture.

-The number of Nepalese who use the profile picture consisting of a message of "Happy New Year" or "Nawa Barsa Ko Subhakamana" during new year is also fairly high.
+The number of Nepalese who use a profile picture consisting of a message of “Happy New Year” or “Nawa Barsa Ko Subhakamana” during the new year is also fairly high.

 To pay homage to the god on Nepali New Year 2079, the location of Kathmandu World Heritage Sites, Pashupatinath Temple, Swayambhunath Temple, Boudhanath Stupa and Durbar Squares also favours well.

-If you happen to be in Kathmandu during Nepali New Year Celebration 2079, take a liberty of seeing week’s long Bisket Jatra at Bhaktapur, Taumadhi Square.
+If you happen to be in Kathmandu during the Happy Nepali New Year Celebration 2079, take the liberty of seeing the week-long Bisket Jatra at Bhaktapur, Taumadhi Square.
 Bisket Jatra is the only Nepali New Year festival that does not follow the lunar Nepali Calendar.
 The Bisket Jatra dot the ancient solar New Year.
 Besides Bhaktapur Taumadhi square it is also celebrated in Balkhu, Thimi, Dhapasi and other parts of the Valley.

-On top of everything, the shimmering decorations of private as well as public buildings on the sidelines of Kathmandu valley are a sight to behold during the Nepali New Year day.
-The view of Nepali soilders doing parades on the streets of Kathmandu on the occassion of Nepali new year seems much interesting and proudy.
+On top of everything, the shimmering decorations of private as well as public buildings on the sidelines of Kathmandu valley are a sight to behold during Nepali New Year’s day.
+The view of Nepali soldiers doing parades on the streets of Kathmandu on the occasion of the Nepali new year seems much more interesting and proud.

-Selroti is a cultural Nepali food of Nepal and is made out of rice flour consisting of the mixture of water, milk, ghee, sugar as primary ingredients.
-The round shaped hollow spaced Selroti marks the arrival of religious festivals in the country.
-Thus, many Nepali people prepare sel roti at their home during the 1st day of Baishak.
+Sel roti is also a cultural Nepali food of Nepal and is made out of rice flour consisting of a mixture of water, milk, ghee, and sugar as primary ingredients.
+The round-shaped hollow-spaced Selroti marks the arrival of religious festivals in the country.
+Thus, many Nepali people prepare Sel roti at their homes during the 1st day of Baishak.

 Note: Lentils are Normally cooked in every Nepali kitchen every single day.

-Fruits such as Grapes, sugarcane, and pomegranates are believed to bring prosperity in future days of the year.
-Thus most of the people eat these fruits on Nepali New year eve.
+Fruits such as Grapes, sugarcane, and pomegranates are equally believed to bring prosperity on future days of the year.
+Thus most people eat these fruits on Nepali New year’s eve.

-Curd is taken as the symbol of good luck in Nepali Community.
-Owing to this fact, many nepali people take curd by adding sugar or other varieties in it during the Baishak 1st of Nepali Year.
-Furthermore, curd is used in many religious worshippings.
+Curd is especially taken as the symbol of good luck in the Nepali Community.
+Owing to this fact, many Nepali people take curd by adding sugar or other varieties in it during the Baishakh 1st of the Nepali Year.
+Furthermore, the curd is used in many religious worshippings.

 Cake cutting is the medium of celebration in modern Nepalese Society.
-On the Nepali new year eve most of the people tend to welcome the year by cutting the cakes wishing for the blissful day in the upcoming year.
+On Nepali new year’s eve, most people tend to welcome the year by cutting cakes and wishing for a blissful day in the upcoming year.

 Nepali meaning of Happy New Year

-Happy New Year is that Nepali New Year message that is used by almost every Nepali person.
-The message literally translates to “ Naya Barsa Ko Subhakamana” in Nepali.
+Happy New Year 2079 is that Nepali New Year message that will be used by almost every Nepali person.
+The message translates to “ Naya Barsa Ko Subhakamana” in Nepali.